xpack/web-doxygen/website/docs/api/classes/translatorarmenian.md

-<p>This string is put just before listing the search results.
+This string is put just before listing the search results.
 The text can be different depending on the number of documents found.
 Inside the text you can put the special marker $num to insert the number representing the actual number of search results.
 The <em>numDocuments</em> parameter can be either 0, 1 or 2, where the value 2 represents 2 or more matches.
-HTML markup is allowed inside the returned string.</p>
+HTML markup is allowed inside the returned string.

-<p>Definition at line 1375 of file <a href="/web-doxygen/docs/api/files/src/translator-am-h">translator_am.h</a>.</p>
+Definition at line 1375 of file <a href="/web-doxygen/docs/api/files/src/translator-am-h">translator_am.h</a>.

 <div class="doxyProgramListing">